sgodfrey66/Polls_and_press/part_01/readme.md

 5. What are potential challenges or obstacles and how will you mitigate them?
 6. Is this a reasonable project given the time constraints that you have?

-Time limits will be strictly enforced -- you will get a warning at 1 minute, however.
+Time limits will be strictly enforced.

-## Recommendations for your presentation
+> Note that you *should not* prepare slides for your talk.
+This will be verbal pitches with discussion.

-Practice your talk beforehand!
-Talking in front of people takes a large amount of skill and distilling hours of work into no more than five minutes is even more difficult.
+## Recommendations for your lightning talk

-Ruthlessly cut your presentation down to whatever facts need to be in front of your audience -- there will be (many) things that are very nice for your audience to know or that may be the subject of their questions.
-Cut your scheduled presentation to as small of a time as you can, but feel free to include additional slides at the end of your deck in preparation for any likely questions.
+Think about your talk as a short pitch.
+It will be helpful to practice your talk beforehand!
+Keep it short, succinct and to the point.

 Bolded and capitalized for as much effect as possible: